-Miss Morgan was one of the first women to graduate from University of California at Berkeley with a degree in civil engineering.
-During her tenure at Berkeley, Morgan developed a keen interest in architecture which is thought to have been fostered by her mother’s cousin, Pierre Le Brun, who designed the Metropolitan Life Insurance Tower in New York City.
-At Berkeley one of her instructors, Bernard Maybeck, encouraged her to pursue her architectural studies in Paris at the Ecole Nationale et Speciale des Beaux-Arts.
+Miss Morgan graduated with a degree in civil engineering from University of California at Berkeley.
+During her time at Berkeley, Morgan developed a keen interest in architecture, which is thought to have been fostered by her mother’s cousin, Pierre Le Brun, who designed the Metropolitan Life Insurance Tower in New York City.
+At Berkeley one of her instructors, Bernard Maybeck, encouraged her to pursue her architectural studies in Paris at Ecole des Beaux-Arts.

 Arriving in Paris in 1896, she was initially refused admission because the Ecole had never before admitted a woman.
 After a two-year wait, Julia Morgan gained entrance to the prestigious program and became the first woman to receive a certificate in architecture.
 While in Paris, Morgan also found a mentor in her professor, Bernard Chaussemiche, for whom she worked as a drafter.

-Julia Morgan opened her own architectural firm in 1904, quickly establishing herself as a fine residential architect, and securing a number of commissions in the Piedmont, Claremont and Berkeley neighborhoods.
+Julia Morgan opened her own architectural firm in 1904, quickly establishing herself as an outstanding residential architect, and securing a number of commissions in the Piedmont, Claremont and Berkeley neighborhoods.
 One of Morgan’s first residential commissions was to remodel and complete Phoebe Hearst’s Hacienda del Pozo de Verona in Pleasanton, California.
-Morgan’s style was characterized by her use of the California vernacular with distinct arts and crafts attributes, including exposed support beams, horizontal lines that blended with the landscape and extensive use of shingles, California Redwood and earth tones.
+Morgan’s style was characterized by her use of the California vernacular with distinctive elements that were characteristic of the Arts and Crafts movement, including exposed support beams, horizontal lines that blended with the landscape and extensive use of shingles, California Redwood and earth tones.
 One of her first independent projects was the bell tower on the campus of Mills College in Oakland, which withstood the great 1906 San Francisco earthquake.

-In the late 1930s Mr. Hearst’s financial woes slowed the pace of her Hearst commissioned work to a crawl.
-However Miss Morgan had always maintained a sizable client list, working on other commissions in conjunction with the Hearst endeavors.
+In the late 1930s Mr. Hearst’s financial woes slowed the pace of her work for him.
+However, Miss Morgan had always maintained a sizable client list, carrying out other commissions in conjunction with the Hearst endeavors.
 In 1947, upon Hearst’s leaving the Castle for the last time, Julia Morgan’s work at San Simeon was finished although the Castle was never completed in its entirety.

-Julia Morgan retired in the early 1950s and led a quiet life until her death in 1957.
+Julia Morgan retired in the early 1950s and led a reclusive life until her death in 1957.